garylirocks/quickrefs/ansible.markdown

     failed_when: (diff_cmd.rc == 0) or (diff_cmd.rc >= 2)
   ```

-- By default a error would stop tasks on the host, but you can change this behavior
+- By default an error would stop tasks on the host, but you can change this behavior

   ```yaml
   - name: Do not count this as a failure